microsoft/CCF/doc/operations/platforms/snp.rst

 Attestation
 -----------
 SNP attestation provide several fields needed to establish trust.
+This is specific to the SNP hardware as deployed in confidential Azure Container Instances, see `here <https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers>`_ for more information.

 - Measurement